-A Turkish backed NGO in Dhaka allegedly displayed maps of ‘Greater Bangladesh’ — that comprised several Indian states of Eastern and Northeast regions.
+A Turkish NGO-backed Islamist group in Dhaka allegedly displayed maps of ‘Greater Bangladesh’ — that comprised several Indian states of Eastern and Northeast regions.

-Sources told the Economic Times that the so-called "Greater Bangladesh" includes Myanmar's Arakan State, Bihar, Jharkhand, Odisha, and the entire Northeast region of India.
+According to an Economic Times report, a group ‘Saltanat-e-Bangla’ allegedly put out the controversial map of the so-called "Greater Bangladesh".
+The map marked Myanmar's Arakan State, Bihar, Jharkhand, Odisha, and the entire Northeast region of India as part of ‘Greater Bangladesh’.

 The map reportedly appeared in university halls across Dhaka, areas frequented by youth and students.